 In celebration of rapidly approaching Christmas.
 I believe this was originally presented by Frank Kelly, who played Father Jack in the Irish television series Father Ted.

-I sometimes reflect on the fact that to a child there is much more evidence for the existence of Santa Claus (photo to the left) than for the existence of God (no photo available).
+I sometimes reflect on the fact that to a child there is much more evidence for the existence of Santa Claus (photo attached) than for the existence of God (no photo available).
 Consider the similarities.
-The child is told by the main authority figures in his or her life, parents, grandparents and extended family that
+The child is told by the main authority figures in his or her life, parents, grandparents and extended family that…

 It was 1953 and we had all just started in Grade 4 at St Laurence’s College.
 Such a change from the nuns at a Catholic convent school.